The Mad Stoic has been sleeping for a while. Let me check the news here…

 As usual, for pretty much anything, the Stoic would have you ask: is this in your control?

 This is important, because it guides how you act through anything, not just pandemics.
-Now, unless you’re a god, you have no real power over the fact that this is happening.
+Now, unless you’re a god, you have no real power over the fact this is happening.
 You can’t wave a wand and make this go away.
-But, the Stoics would remind you, this doesn’t make you powerless.
+The Stoics would remind you this doesn’t make you powerless.
 To start, you can focus on you.
 How can you keep healthy?
 Not only in keeping the current virus at bay, but any illness.
 By keeping healthy, you free the time of the medical professionals who are, last I checked, damned overwhelmed right now.

 Stoics also acted towards the public good, and perhaps this is the first time in history that public good was done by not being in public.